 If you want to disable Manticore from starting at boot time, run:

 sudo systemctl enable manticore

 In some newer operating systems it can fail with error "Failed to enable unit: Unit ... is transient or generated.".
-In this can you can remove the generator and try again.
+In this case you can remove the generator and try again.
 It's unlikely you need the generator ever again after Manticore is installed.

 In Debian-based operating systems run: